- Views 743

 All the same, I couldn’t stop thinking about that seat cover.

-So that night at the dinner table after choking down every last agonizing bite of veggies my mom spooned onto my plate I stated my case.
+So that night at the dinner table after choking down the last agonizing bite of veggies my mom spooned onto my plate I stated my case.

 And it’s only seven bucks, I reiterated.